 Dress good to feel good—other people will treat you better for it too.

 - Don’t Put Your Personal Belongings on the Table

 Purse, wallet, or anything of the like should be kept away from the table.
 This can obstruct the view of the cameras, can be used to hide things, or just generally get in the way of things.

 When you’re having a drink, don’t dangle the drinks over the layout, but keep it on the shelf below the rail.
 A spilled drink can stop the game and ruin a good time for everybody.
 You don’t want to be that person who spoiled the fun now, do you?

 Gambling and boozing go hand in hand, but you must know your limits.
 A drunk player is annoying to be around with on the gambling table, not to mention, being drunk interferes with good decision making.
 You don’t want to wake up with a hangover, an empty bank account and a sense of shame.
 It’s okay to drink at the casino but don’t get sloppy.
 You came to gamble and have a good time.
 You can get drunk some other time.

-A trip to the casino doesn’t have to be daunting.
+A visit to the online casino doesn’t have to be daunting.
 Just follow our guide and you’ll be confident to make the most of your casino experience.
 Have fun!